thomas-tams/mlops_02476_project/reports/README.md

 >
 > Answer:

 --- In order to ensure code quality and format, we have made use of the *Ruff* Python linter.
 In our source code functions, we have improved the quality of our code by applying *typing* to make it easier to directly read the types of input variables and returns.
 Additionally, docstrings and comments have been added to the code to enable more readily understandable logic.
 For a project like ours where more developers are envolved, this is essential.
-For example, the docstrings gives a quick overview of parameters, arguments and returns.
+For example, the docstrings give a quick overview of parameters, arguments and returns.
 Furthermore, with *Ruff* integrated into our GitHub workflows, we make sure to continually check and format the source code as it is updated and developed. ---

 ## Version control